Skip to main

 Extend your hiking season into the winter.

-Reno Tahoe is home to some of the most beautiful and invigorating views in the world, so don’t let the cold weather keep you indoors.
-For those of you who enjoy exploring the alpine on foot, snowshoeing in Tahoe has evolved into a winter activity anyone can enjoy!
-You can follow an established trail, or opt to forge your own trail through the fresh snow.
+Reno Tahoe is home to some of the most beautiful and inspiring views in the west, so don’t let the cold weather keep you indoors.
+For those of you who enjoy exploring the alpine on foot, snowshoeing in Lake Tahoe is one of the best winter activies to keep you active in the colder months!
+You can follow an established trail, or opt to forge your own path through the fresh snow.

 Snowshoeing Lake Tahoe

-When snowshoeing around Lake Tahoe, you won't want to forget your camera to capture all the action, scenic landscapes and even wildlife interactions like when you hike Chickadee Ridge, where you can hang out with our friendly birds.
-You'll have your very own fairy tale moment!
-Snowshoeing Mount Rose gives you the best of both worlds, with views of both Lake Tahoe and Reno.
+When snowshoeing around Lake Tahoe, you won't want to forget your camera to capture all the action, scenic landscapes, and for Chickadee Ridge, where you can hang out with our friendly birds.
+You'll have your very own fairy tale moment in Reno Tahoe!

-In addition, many Lake Tahoe area ski resorts and local outdoor retailers have snowshoe rentals, repairs and guided snowshoe tours.
+To get you started, many Lake Tahoe area ski resorts and local outdoor retailers have snowshoe rentals, repairs and guided snowshoe tours.
 For those who are new to snowshoeing or are looking for a new adventure, check out Snowshoeing Reno, Northstar California, Palisades Tahoe, Tahoe Snowshoe Tours, Snowshoe Tahoe or Tahoe Adventure Company.
-If you're looking for an even more magical winter experience, Sierra State Parks Foundation offers full moon snowshoe tours so check out their calendar for dates throughout the winter.
+If you're looking for a guided experience, Sierra State Parks Foundation offers full moon snowshoe tours, so be sure to check out their calendar for dates throughout the winter.

 Snowshoeing in Reno

-If making the trek to the Lake Tahoe area isn’t on the agenda for your adventure, snowshoeing in Reno is also a great option.
-A quick 20-minute drive from downtown Reno, Galena Creek Park offers several easy to moderate trails and is pet-friendly year-round.
+If making the trek to the Lake Tahoe area isn’t on the agenda for your adventure, snowshoeing in Reno is a blast!
+A 20-minute drive from downtown Reno, Galena Creek Park offers several easy to moderate trails and is pet-friendly year-round.
 The views are beautiful in any season, but they are especially striking when the pine trees are blanketed in snow.

-Check out our suggestions of snowshoeing trails in the Reno Tahoe area for the taking!
+Check out our suggestions of snowshoeing trails in Reno Tahoe!

-Winter hiking in the Lake Tahoe and Reno areas is a great way to experience outstanding snowy views of the Sierras.
-The beauty of the winter months in the Reno Tahoe area is that while we often have thick blankets of snow in the mountains, the valley and foothills typically see far less snowfall.
-This contrast means that many times winter hikes do not require snowshoes.
-Although, marked trails are sometimes difficult to find or may be covered in snow, so look to our guide of hiking trails for maps and more information.
+Winter hiking in Reno Tahoe is a great way to experience outstanding snowy views of the Sierras.
+The beauty of the winter months in the Reno Tahoe area is that while we often have thick blankets of powder in the mountains, the valley and foothills typically see far less snowfall.
+This contrast means that sometimes winter hikes do not require snowshoes.
+Marked trails can sometimes be challenging to find or may be covered in snow, so look to our guide of hiking trails for maps and more information.

-Every season in the Reno Tahoe area is perfect for hikers of every level.
+Hiking in the Reno Tahoe area is always a treat, but making sure you have the correct gear and knowledge for trail conditions is essential in all seasons.
 Whether you are taking part in a guided winter snowshoe hike or exploring on your own, make sure you take the necessary precautions to assess risks and hazards.
 This includes packing the proper equipment like trekking poles and wearing winter hiking clothing.

 If you prefer a little less snow on the trail but still want wintry views, Hidden Valley County Park Trail and Huffaker Park Lookout Trail are great options for winter hiking that usually don't require snowshoes.